Nauja/kanjidb/README.md

 # Building a database

 The command `kanjidb build` requires a YAML configuration file describing all steps that will run for building the database.
-Start by creating a file named `config.yml` and looking like this:
+Start by creating a file named `config.yml` looking like this:

 ```yaml
 run: